 The Plumbing TAC identified rainwater collection as a growing "Green Building" practice that should be evaluated by building and health regulators.
-It is expected that appropriate requirements would facilitate implementation of the practice, and the Commission will decide whether to convene a workgroup to address this issue during 2012 based on availability of project funding.
+The Commission expects that appropriate requirements would facilitate implementation of the practice and will decide whether to convene a workgroup to address this issue during 2012 based on availability of project funding.